mice-love-rice/Br9/README.md

 - Enter the name or IP address of the computer on which the Application Server is installed, and click Install.

 ![image](https://github.com/mice-love-rice/Br9/assets/126450125/7f54ffae-e198-4086-8fc7-16cc49e8a3ef)

-2. After the package is deployed, the installed Client is displayed in the list on the Client Management page in the Management Tool.